knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 live in a module.
 And modules live in the `modules/` directory.
 Create a new one called `dino_roar`.
 To make Drupal fall in love with your module, create the info
 file: `dino_roar.info.yml`.
-If you loved the old `.info` files, then you'll feel all warmy and fuzzy with these: it's the same thing, but now in the YAML format.
+If you loved the old `.info` files, then you'll feel all warm and fuzzy with these: it's the same thing, but now in the YAML format.

 Inside give it a `name`: `Dino ROAR`, a `type`: `module`, `description`: `Roar at you`, `package`: `Sample` and `core`: `8.x`.
 If YAML is new to you, cool!
 It's pretty